Flight 714 to Sydney: Synopsis

 Snowy helps Tintin and his friends escape, and they find the bunker where Carreidas is held prisoner.
 Tintin and Haddock bind and gag Rastapopoulos, Krollspell and Carreidas, and escort them to lower ground, intending to use Rastapopoulos as a hostage.
 The serum's effect wears off, and Rastapopoulos escapes; Krollspell, eager to stay alive, continues to accompany Tintin and Haddock.
-After a run-in with Allan and the Sondonesians, Tintin, led by a telepathic voice, guides the other protagonists to a cave, where they discover a temple hidden inside the island's volcano, guarded by an ancient statue resembling a modern astronaut.
+After a run-in with Allan, the pilots, and the Sondonesians, Tintin, led by a telepathic voice, guides the other protagonists to a cave, where they discover a temple hidden inside the island's volcano, guarded by an ancient statue resembling a modern astronaut.
 Inside the structure, Tintin and his friends reunite with Calculus and meet the scientist Mik Kanrokitoff, whose guiding voice they have followed via a telepathic transmitter obtained from an extraterrestrial race that was formerly worshipped on the island as gods and are now working with Kanrokitoff to communicate with Earth's scientists.
+An altercation breaks out between Calculus and Carreidas as Krollspell, Mik Kanrokitoff, Haddock and Tintin try to calm them down.
+Tintin, Haddock, Snowy, Calculus, Krollspell, Mik Kanrokitoff and Carreidas are reunited with Skut and Gino.
 An earthquake and explosion set off by Rastapopoulos and his men triggers a volcanic eruption; Tintin and his party reach relative safety in the volcano's crater.
 Rastapopoulos and his henchmen flee the eruption outside the volcano and launch a rubber dinghy from Carreidas' plane.

 Kanrokitoff puts Tintin and his compatriots under hypnosis and summons a flying saucer piloted by the extraterrestrials, which they board to escape the eruption.
 Kanrokitoff spots the rubber dinghy and exchanges Tintin and his companions (except Krollspell, who is returned to his clinic) for Allan, Spalding, Rastapopoulos, and the treacherous pilots, who are whisked away in the saucer to an unknown fate.
 Tintin, Haddock, Calculus, Skut, Gino and Carreidas awaken from hypnosis and cannot remember what happened to them; Calculus retains a crafted rod of alloyed cobalt, iron, and nickel, which he had found in the caves.
 The cobalt is of a state that does not occur on Earth, and is the only evidence of an encounter with its makers.
 Only Snowy, who cannot speak, remembers the hijacking and alien abduction.
-After being rescued by a scouting plane and interviewed about what they can recall of their ordeal, Tintin, his companions, and Carreidas catch the titular Qantas flight to Sydney.
+After being rescued by a scouting plane, Tintin, Haddock, Skut, Calculus and Carreidas are interviewed about what they can recall of their ordeal; meanwhile in Europe, Jolyon Wagg and his family members watch their interviews on television.
+Afterwards, Tintin, his companions, and Carreidas catch Qantas Flight 714 flight to Sydney.